 This project is a very interesting design about tracking works in computer based group and individual projects.
 “Task” as a new tracking unit has been firstly proposed and implemented in this area.
 The new fully web based interface and lightweight functions provides user a relaxed way in doing version control without excessive worry.

-I am happy that I can learn lots of knowledge from the whole progress of the project.
-My personal capacity has been improved by constantly trying of solving problems during doing literature review, programming and writing project report.
+I am happy that I have learnt a lot of new knowledge from the whole project process and progression.
+My personal ability has been improved by constantly trying to solve problems, doing the literature review, programming and writing project report.

 After the evaluation, the system has been verified as running without obvious bugs.
-However, there are some work still needs to do in the future in making sure the system is able in continue serving users in the future.
+However, some work still needs to be done in the future, to ensure that the system is able to continue serving users.
 There are:

 Easier local storage